Using a Tarsal Brace with Graduated Articulation

-Normal Standing angle of Tarsus for Tarsal Arthrodesis is 135 Degrees
+The normal Standing angle of the Tarsus for Tarsal Arthrodesis is 135 Degrees.

-According to Millis and Levine: Early partial weight-bearing and joint movement create stress to promote parallel collagen alignment and increases tendon strength.
+According to Millis and Levine: Early partial weight-bearing and joint movement creates stress to promote parallel collagen alignment and increase tendon strength.

 Small Animal Surgery 3rd Edition.
 Fossum pgs 1322-1324

 Veterinary Surgery Small Animal 2nd Edition.
 Johnston and Tobios Vol 1 pgs 1204-1209